percona/xtradb-cluster-tutorial/doc/01-Progressive Setup.rst

 Let's look at each option and what it means:

 wsrep_urls
 	a list of urls to try to find an existing cluster.
-In this case we want to start a new cluster, so we specify an empty `gcomm://`.
+In this case we want to start a new cluster, so we specify an empty ``gcomm://``.

 wsrep_cluster_name
 	a unique identifier for this cluster

 wsrep_cluster_address
 	This is an address for the node to connect to the cluster.
 We leave this empty because we now use the wsrep_urls to help us discover other cluster nodes.
-If we do not explicitly leave this blank, it gets set to 'gcomm://', which, of course, starts a new cluster.
-We'd rather control that via the `wsrep_urls` variable.
+If we do not explicitly leave this blank, it gets set to ``gcomm://``, which, of course, starts a new cluster.
+We'd rather control that via the ``wsrep_urls`` variable.

 wsrep_node_name
 	a unique identifier for this node